bereal/AdventOfCode2020/README.md

 try someday.
 But currently it feels that the authors were pulling all the features they enjoy most and I am failing to see the common idea behind the language and the library, which leaves the eclectic impression of [Homer Simpson's car](https://static.wikia.nocookie.net/simpsons/images/0/05/TheHomer.png).
 And oh God, it's case-insensitive.
-Moreover, it ignores underscores in names, so `snake == camel`, if you see, what I mean.
+Moreover, it ignores underscores in names, so it doesn't know a snake from a camel, if you see, what I mean.

 [Solution](06_nim/solve.nim) | [Up](#languages)